 3. Talk to them personally

-Finally, a specialist medical negligence solicitor should be willing to meet with you face-to-face to discuss the nature of your case.
+Finally, specialist medical negligence solicitors should be willing to meet with you face-to-face to discuss the nature of your case.
 This will give you an opportunity to determine that they not only have an expert understanding of the law behind your claim, but that they are empathetic towards your circumstances and that your personalities are compatible.

 Speak to true medical negligence experts